 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-That's it !
+That's it!
 I just started a new blog.
 It's called Travel & Travelers and that's for my duck's website, Ouest-France.fr.
 I will talk about trips, of course.
 With, always, the desire to make you discover the world, here and elsewhere ...

 PRECISION - The first name of this blog for Ouest-France.fr, at its launch in April 2012, was Évasions.
 For reasons that I do not want to detail here, I had to give it another name, running November 2012.
 So I changed the name here and renamed on Voyages & Voyageurs ...

 To tell the truth, I am a little worried anyway to have embarked in there.
 I'm not sure how I'm going to keep up with it, with TWO blogs.

 But hey.
 My first "real" ticket is online.
 At last.

 I give you the beginning below.
 It's an Icelandic volcano that inspired me.
 As for the previous tickets, which served as a test for the start-up phase, they may remind you of something ...

 The volcano that prevents planes from flying

 Eyjafjallajökull, the glacier.
 Eyjafjöll, the volcano.
 What beautiful names.
 Mary Poppins could have invented them.
 This Icelandic volcano fascinates me.
-He spits a cloud of ash and smoke that prevents planes from flying, in northern Europe, since Thursday, April 15.
-The rash could last for weeks or even months!
+He spits a cloud of ash and smoke that prevents planes from flyingin northern Europe, since Thursday, April 15.
+The eruption could last several weeks or even months!

 Obviously, I would be more upset if I had a plane to catch.
 But here, I marvel.
 Because the phenomenon makes me perceive, with an increased acuity, how our tiny lives are all linked on this pretty little ball that serves as our planet.